Code of Conduct

 - Respect the privacy of persons served by the Corps and hold in confidence sensitive, private and personal information except in cases of suspected child abuse or neglect.

-- Keep staff informed of progress, concerns and problems within the Projects in which I participate.
+- Keep staff informed of progress, concerns and problems within the Projects participated in.

 - Keep personal opinions and actions separate from those made as a representative of the Corps.